anilgr/hub/README.md

 # hub
-A hub of all the mini projects
+A hub of all the hobby projects